allenliu107/University-of-Maryland-Athlete-Performance/README.md

 ![Screenshot 2025-03-25 at 10 53 52 AM](https://github.com/user-attachments/assets/e9b6795d-04ac-459a-af96-289acc51bae0)

 # Men's Soccer Visualizations
+## Data Considerations
 ## Individual Overview
+The top portion of dashboard highlights distance, workload, and other performance indicators broken down by athletes with condtional formatting to quickly assess performance trends.
+The bottom portion of the dashboard includes a athlete and date slider that users can drag to observe the shifts in distance and workload metrics over time.
 ![Individual Overview](https://github.com/user-attachments/assets/0162050f-1cf5-41a9-9087-d8bd1cc66e90)
 ## Individual Acute Chronic Workload Ratio
+ACWR is a athlete’s short-term workload relative to their long-term workload to assess injury risk and training load management, the following calculations for the visual utilize both a traditonal calculation as well as a Weighted Moving Average that increaseses the influence more recent data points have.
+A slider is provided for coaches to observe how the ACWR of a certain performance indicator changes over time.
 ![ACWR](https://github.com/user-attachments/assets/292d2334-d225-411f-9bbf-bf2dfffa690c)
 ## Team Overview
+The dashboard includes a range of filters that enable coaches to sort metrics by date, activity type such as match/practice name, team assignments based on player attributes such as injury status, and individual players.
+The dashboard provides an overview of athlete performance indicators and a table breaking down the key metrics by position.
+Additionaly, graphs are also shown for users to view team averages of the specified metric over time.
 ![Team Overview](https://github.com/user-attachments/assets/bc8e880b-8861-4138-b94f-281167849787)
 ## Weekly Trends
+View average load metrics week by week seperated by team and individual.
+Users are able to filter by season, team, and individual player.
 ![Weekly Trends](https://github.com/user-attachments/assets/a1a2a712-661b-4aba-b8ee-4b2eb224ccf1)
 ## Game Overview
+View Peformance metrics of players by Game both in a table and graph.
+Users are able to filter by season, team, and individual player.
 ![Game Overview](https://github.com/user-attachments/assets/ad8fb543-c999-4be8-8bee-d60e06eb8f6f)